 Sherriff's Expressions

-Bowmore distillery has a long history and rare expressions can still be found that offer insight into that lineage.
-In 1925, the Bowmore distillery was sold to Glasgow-based, JB Sherriff & Co for the second time and renamed Sherriff's Bowmore distillery.
-Sherriff’s also owned the Lochead distillery in Campbeltown and Lochindaal distillery at Port Charlotte.
-They also had interests in Jamaican rum distilling as owners of the Long Pond distillery.
+Bowmore Distillery boasts a rich and storied history, with some of its rare expressions offering a fascinating glimpse into its past.
+Back in 1925, Bowmore was sold to Glasgow-based JB Sherriff & Co. for the second time and renamed Sherriff's Bowmore distillery.
+This period also saw Sherriff’s owning the Lochead Distillery in Campbeltown and the Lochindaal Distillery in Port Charlotte.
+They even had a hand in Jamaican rum, as owners of the Long Pond Distillery.

-Bottled in the 1960s and 1970s, these extremely sought-after versions of Bowmore still bear the name of JB Sherriff & Co.
+Whiskies bottled during the 1960s and 1970s under the JB Sherriff & Co. label are highly coveted by collectors today.
 After 25 years, Sherriff’s sold Bowmore to the Inverness-based William Grigor & Son (previous owners of the Glen Albyn distillery).

 Bowmore from the 1950s